3and4/Leither/doc/MiMei-en.md

 Human brain uses pattern recognition to model the world.
 During its interaction with the surroundings, every reflection by the mind is an iteration of evolution.
 Compared with gene, MEME can evolute faster than gene by orders of magnitude.
 ### IV.
 Introduction to MiMei
 **Origin of MiMei**
 Entropy is one of the most important measurements in the universe and human society.
-The 2nd law of thermodynamics points the direction along which the universe evolves.
+The 2nd law of thermodynamics points out the direction along which the universe evolves.
 That is why entropy is also called Arrow of Time.
 Erwin Schrodinger in his book, What is Life, declares that what an organism feeds upon is negative entropy.

+Life stores information of its environment in gene.
+Heredity keeps the adaptation and variant deals with the changes of environment.
+Life simply executes the instructions locked in its gene.
+Once human developed self-conscious, human brain begins to simulate adjustment made to its environment and process the information.
+The basic unit of such information is called **Meme** by Richard Dawkins.

+After the birth of internet, the method for processing information has changed and a new unit of information is required.
+We call it **MiMei**.
+Similar to Gene and Meme, MiMei contains a piece of information and the rules appliable to it.

+**Implementation of MiMei**
+Based on **Sec 2.7 Summary of Design**, the following functionalities have be implemented.
++ MiMei operation: create, manage, save, render and send
++ MiMei creation by content's topic, each MiMei wiht a unique ID
++ Right to set permissions on MiMei by user
++ Referrential relationship among MiMei
++ MiMei can run or be saved on multiple nodes
++ Version of MiMei, similar to Git, to solve problem of data consistency
++ Synchronization among nodes in real-time or after backup
++ Type of database and file, stream type coming soon
++ File system as a specifal system type, based on database and file
++ Independent space in database and file system for every MiMei
++ Heredity and evolution of MiMei by continuously backuping changes
++ User can also faciliate variation by fork